VariantSync/VEVOS_Simulation/README.md

 This is what the `Lazy` type is used for: It defers the loading of data until it is actually required.
 This makes accessing the possibly huge (93GB for 13k commits of Linux, yikes!) ground truth dataset faster and memory-friendly as only required data is loaded into memory.
 We can start the loading process by invoking `Lazy::run` that returns a value of the loaded type (i.e., `Optional<IFeatureModel>` or `Optional<Artefact>`).
-A `Lazy` caches its loaded value so loading is only performed once.
+A `Lazy` caches its loaded value, so loading is only performed once: Subsequent calls to `Lazy::run` return the cached value directly.
 (Loaded data that is not required anymore can and should be freed by invoking `Lazy::forget`.)
 As the extraction of feature model or presence condition might have failed, both types are again wrapped in an `Optional` that contains a value if extraction was successful.
 Let's assume the extraction succeeded by just invoking `orElseThrow` here.